Helm Chart Dependencies

 to true

 .
-This way, we don’t intrude on our user’s preferences and give them a chance to enable optional content only if they really want it.
+This way, we don’t intrude on our user’s preferences.
+Instead, we allow them to enable optional content only if they want it.